A Who’s Who Of The Royal Families Of Europe

 Royal Family Of Luxembourg

 The monarch in Luxembourg is known as the Grand Duke, with HRH Grand Duke Henri currently occupying the role.
 While the Grand Duke is the head of state, he has no role in government.
 That said, he is part of the cultural and social life of the nation, and Henri has held the role since 2000 along with his wife, Duchess Maria Teresa.
-The couple has four sons and one daughter, including the heir apparent, Guillaume.
+The couple share four sons and one daughter: the heir apparent Guillaume, Prince Félix, Prince Louis, Princess Alexandra and Prince Sébastien.

-The family receives approximately £16.9 million annually in public funding, but the Prime Minister Xavier Bettel isn’t exactly on-side, pledging to offer more transparency following a public outcry regarding the blurring of public and private budgets.
+The family receives approximately £16.9 million annually in public funding, but the public isn’t totally on-side, and there has been conflict over the blurring of public and private budgets.
+Worth approximately $4 billion USD, Grand Duke Henri is Europe’s wealthiest royal, but this comes from private sources:

 Royal Family Of Monaco